c300virtuallabrp-hue/FA-Website-and-AI/README.md

 7. **Convert Mans file, raw file, split image into .csv files**
    - Use Redline, MFT, autopsy
-   - Follow the technical guide provided
+   - Follow the technical guide provided in the word Document

 ---